VictorDu/Master_Project_Infrastructure/README.md

 # Master_Project_Infrastructure

 This project is to construct all of the infrastructure of the Master Project of Snaplogic Monitor System.

 # DESRIPTIOIN #

+This goal of this infrastructure project:
-- Use docker to depoly the zookeeper and kafka cluster.
+- Construct a kafka-cluster to ingest and consume data.
-- Use the maestro-ng tool to manage all of service in the cluster.
+- Construct a hadoop and spark cluster to analyze data realtime.
+- Build a web server to show data on dashboard.

+In this project we use docker container to depoly all service and use maestro-ng to integrate all service.

 # REQUIREMENTS #